96boards/website/_posts/2016-08-31-dragonboard-410c-workshop-96boards-visits-qualcomm.md

 I would like to give a big thanks to Qualcomm and everyone involved for inviting me to their San Diego campus to give this presentation, and thank you for allowing 96Boards to share this content with the community.

-At 96Boards we take pride in our community involvement.
-Please remember, if you ever get stuck, there are plenty of resources.
-Feel free to check out the [96Boards forums](https://discuss.96boards.org/), [96Boards documentation repository](https://github.com/96boards/documentation/), or [Freenode IRC](http://webchat.freenode.net/?channels=%2396boards) channel #96Boards (there are many ways to access IRC, this website is one of them).
-Dig around the wiki, create a new forum thread, and/or post a question in the chat, myself or one of the 96Boards developers would love to help get your 96Boards up and running!

 {% include image.html path="/assets/images/blog/OpenHours.png" alt="OpenHours Image" class="img-fluid" %}

 Don’t forget about the [Open Hours](/) every Thursday, where we discuss pressing questions amongst a fun crowd of 96Boards users and developers over coffee.
 We hope to you see you there!